What your support team needs to know about gamer mental health

 “More than ever, people have flocked to video games to socialize,” the chief marketing officer for My.Games told Game Daily.
 “Due to their immersion, games can bring out our emotions more than any other entertainment medium, and these emotions, especially now, are often shared with each other.
 Unfortunately, these emotions are not always positive, and the anonymity of the internet environment allows for emotional expression without consequences.”

-Won notes that these are moments when gamers often reach out for help.
+These are moments when gamers often reach out for help.

 What gamers need from your customer service teams